-The Temporomandibular joint is often referred to as the TMJ.
-These are the joints in your jaw which allow your jaw to open and close.
-While the TMJ can be injured by other causes, trauma from an accident can also cause a TMJ injury.
+Yes.
+The Temporomandibular joint is also referred to as the TMJ or the TM joint.
+There are two TM joints in your jaw that allow your jaw to open and close.
+The TMJ can be injured by other causes but a TMJ lawyer knows that trauma from an accident is a common cause of TMJ injury.
 Injury to the TMJ is usually called Temporomandibular joint dysfunction or disorder.

-If you had an accident and are experiencing any of the following symptoms (you may experience one or more of these symptoms), call us immediately for a free consultation and we can help you obtain a diagnosis from a TMJ specialist:
+If you had an accident and are experiencing any of the following symptoms of TMJ a/k/a Temporomandibular Joint Dysfunction or Disorder (you may experience one or more of these symptoms), call the 1-800-HURT-911® TMJ Lawyers in New York immediately for a free consultation and we can help you obtain a diagnosis from a TMJ specialist:

 - Swelling on the side of the face